calvyntwh/techdocs/Technical Document V2.1 - English Version/en/02-BCBNetwork/02-BuildForPrivateChain.md

 Congratulation !!!
 TENDERMINT is successfully installed with version 2.0.1.13780.
 ```

-If the test chain has been built, you just need to upgrade the node program, excute the following commands, follow the interactive prompt to complete the upgrade:
+If the test chain has been built, you just need to upgrade the node program, execute the following commands, follow the interactive prompt to complete the upgrade:

 ```shell
 cd install-tmcore